 “We are constantly being astonished these days at the amazing discoveries in the field of violence.
 But I maintain that far more undreamt of and seemingly impossible discoveries will be made in the field of nonviolence.” ~M.K.
 Gandhi

-Some ten years ago Metta’s Michael Nagler proudly announced to a young adult friend that he was planning to inaugurate a new think tank on peace and nonviolence.
+Some 10 years ago Michael Nagler, our founder and president, proudly announced to a young adult friend that he was planning to inaugurate a new think tank on peace and nonviolence.
 “We don’t need another think tank,” she replied.
 “We need a hope tank.”
 And so Hope Tank came into being.
-After some experimentation, we currently work with a very simple format:

 The benefits of the hope tank are many, including but not limited to: getting to practice listening in a small group; building nonviolence community; processing nonviolence principles more deeply (actually talking about how nonviolence works makes us more prepared to use it); finding general inspiration; and thinking strategically and realistically—without losing hope—about solutions to today’s toughest challenges.
 One of our biggest projects, Roadmap, largely emerged from hope tank conversations with many participants over many months.

 HOPE TANKS ARE CURRENTLY ON HOLD AS WE ARE PRIORITIZING OTHER PROGRAMS AT THIS TIME.